In their Honor

 Majel Barrett (multiple)

-Ellin Berlin (crib death of three-week-old son on on Christmas day, 1928)
+Ellin Berlin (crib death of three-week-old son on Christmas day, 1928)

 Novelist, wife of 'White Christmas' composer Irving Berlin